-The state can play an important role by providing concessionary finance in the early stages of deployment, leveraging private capital to achieve scale.
+CA can play an important role by providing concessionary finance in the early stages of deployment, leveraging private capital to achieve scale.
 This support can take the form of loans, equity investments, or other credit subsidies.
-We find that for hydrogen production, forest residues become competitive with agricultural residues at 7% weighted-average cost of capital (WACC) with carbon capture and storage, and 6% WACC without carbon capture and storage.
-For gasoline production, we find a 5% WACC with carbon capture and storage, and 6% WACC without carbon capture and storage.
-When considering the initial WACC of 10%, the range of concessionary debt or equity is 3 - 5% residues with carbon capture, and \$65 million (initial = \$84.3 million) without carbon capture and storage.
-For gasoline, a capital cost of \$89 million (initial = \$120 million) makes forest residues competitive with carbon capture, and \$90 million (initial = \$112) without carbon capture.
-As a % of base capital costs, necessary capital cost subsidies range between 17-25.8%.
+We find that for hydrogen production, forest biomass become competitive with agricultural residues at 7% and 6% weighted-average cost of capital (WACC) with and without carbon capture and storage, respectively.
+For gasoline production, we find a 6% WACC with carbon capture and storage, and 7% WACC without carbon capture and storage.
+When considering the initial WACC of 10%, the range of concessionary debt or equity is 3 - 4%.
+In our discounted cash flow analysis, we assumed a mix of 50% debt and 50% equity.
+However, the additional debt will impact both the equity and debt investors because additional leverage makes it riskier for equity investors.
+In other words, as the total debt percentage increases, the interest rate on the debt also increases as the lenders will demand higher rate of interest because of higher risk.
+As a result, the, the cost of debt and the cost of equity both increases due to changes in the capital structure and therefore the weighted average cost of capital (WACC) also increases.